-On May 22nd, House Republicans narrowly passed H.R.
-1, aka the “One Big Beautiful Bill” Act, a bill that funds tax cuts for the wealthy by gutting critical programs like Medicaid and Medicare.
+Senate Republicans are finalizing their own version of H.R.
+1, aka the “One Big Beautiful Bill” Act, a bill focused on funding tax cuts for the wealthy by gutting critical programs like Medicaid and Medicare.
 Medicaid insures 72 million low-income and disabled Americans, while Medicare insures over 55 million people, primarily seniors.
-H.R.
-1 contains numerous provisions that endanger health care access for both Medicaid and Medicare enrollees.

-Despite Republican promises to leave Medicare intact, the bill will trigger over $500 billion in automatic cuts to Medicare due to “PAYGO”, a budget rule that requires any reduction in revenue to be offset by cuts in other areas of the budget.
+While Republicans have repeatedly promised to not directly cut Medicare, their megabill will also cause massive cuts to Medicare spending if the Senate bill does not reduce the bill’s impact on the deficit.
+The Congressional Budget Office (CBO) analysis of the House budget bill concluded the House bill’s tax cuts for the wealthy would trigger $500 billion in automatic Medicare cuts due to “PAYGO”, a budget rule that requires any reduction in revenue to be offset by cuts in other areas of the budget.

 Hello, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to urge [REP/SEN NAME] to oppose H.R.
-1, the House budget reconciliation bill.
-This bill will cause millions of people on Medicaid to lose access to health care while making Medicaid more expensive and complex to administer.
-I am also deeply concerned about the CBO analysis showing that paying for wealthy people’s tax cuts would lead to $500 billion in cuts to Medicare.
+I’m calling to urge [REP/SEN NAME] to oppose the Medicaid cuts proposed in both the House and Senate budget reconciliation bills and remove all provisions that violate the Byrd rule.
+These cuts will cause millions of people on Medicaid to lose access to health care while making Medicaid more expensive and complex to administer, all to fund tax breaks for the rich.
+I am also concerned that the bill’s impact on the deficit will trigger massive cuts to Medicare, a lifeline for America’s seniors.

 Thank you for your time and consideration.